 Sativa vs. Indica

 First State Compassion cultivates our own cannabis strains, organized into two distinct groups: Sativa, which tends to be a more invigorating and uplifting strain, and Indica, more calming and relaxing.
 There are also hybrids that can be indica-dominant or sativa-dominant.
 Your Patient Advisor can advise you about which strains work best with your qualifying condition, such as Queen MB, Strawnana Diesel, First State Fuel or Lavender OG, to name a few.

 Our mission is to improve the quality of your life by easing your pain and suffering.
 Whether you’re a new or existing patient, our Patient Advisors are always there to help you navigate the cannabis treatment process.
-Once you have your Medical Marijuana Card, visit one of our dispensaries and we’ll help you select the medicine that works best for your needs.
-In the meantime, we welcome you to visit our website for more information.
+Once you have your Medical Cannabis Card, visit one of our dispensaries and we’ll help you select the medicine that works best for your needs.